YanyangChen/analytica/Common.md

 - DHCP
 ### Project management
 ### System environment
-  *There is a body of software, in fact, that is responsible for making it easy to run programs (even allowing you to seemingly run many at the same time), allowing programs to share memory, enabling programs to interact with devices, and other fun stuff like that.
+  * There is a body of software, in fact, that is responsible for making it easy to run programs (even allowing you to seemingly run many at the same time), allowing programs to share memory, enabling programs to interact with devices, and other fun stuff like that.
 That body of software is called the operating system (OS), as it is in charge of making sure the system operates correctly and efficiently in an easy-to-use manner.

+  * A typical OS, in fact, exports a few hundred system calls that are available to applications.
+Because the OS provides these calls to run programs, access memory and devices, and other related actions, we also sometimes say that the OS provides a standard library to applications.

 - [docker](https://hackernoon.com/docker-tutorial-getting-started-with-python-redis-and-nginx-81a9d740d091)
 [(in Chinese)](https://wangfanggang.com/Docker/docker/)